ImageMagick/Usage-Markdown/compose/index.md

 Unfortunately while "`-gravity`" and "`-geometry`" settings will let you re-position the *source* image, the *mask* image is NOT re-positioned, and remains aligned with the *destination* image.

-So lets just be clear about this...
+So let's just be clear about this...

 **The mask is aligned to the original background image.
 Any gravity/geometry setting is not applied to it.**

 That means that if I want to re-position the mask, I need to enlarge the mask image with the appropriate amount of black rows and columns.
 See [Splice, adding rows and columns of pixels](../crop/#splice).
-For example here is a "`convert`" version (source and background image arguments are swapped), with the mask image adjusted so as to move it relative to the background image.
+For example, here is a "`convert`" version (source and background image arguments are swapped), with the mask image adjusted so as to move it relative to the background image.

 ~~~
 convert tile_aqua.jpg   tile_water.jpg \